pticostaricags/PTIAnalyzers/README.md

 ## Non-Developers
 A Windows Tool will be hosted and frequently updated for demo purposes.
 Currently it only supports analyze a given text and save the generated excel file.
+Download and unzip the file "PTI Analyzer Win Client.zip"

 ## Developers
 ## Pre- Requirements